 How to Save Money on Major Home RepairsJanuary 19, 2023 Shelby Barker

 It’s time for a much needed (and potentially long overdue) home repair.
-Problems such as foundation issues, sinking concrete, sump pump failures—you name it!—can sneak up on us.
+Problems such as foundation issues, sinking concrete, sump pump failures—you name it! —can sneak up on us.

-Heck, even if you’ve known for a while that an expense was coming, why pay more than you have to?
+Even if you’ve known for a while that an expense was coming, why pay more than you have to?
 When it comes to home repairs, the best thing you can do is be informed to make the right decision.

 Fix It Early

 It goes without saying: The smaller the issue, the easier the fix and, consequently, the lower the cost.
-The crack under your egress window can be quickly diagnosed and repaired.
-But add some rain to the picture, and the crack opens up, water flows into your basement and you’ve suddenly multiplied your expenses—and maybe even wrecked something priceless in the process.
+For example, the crack under your egress window can be quickly diagnosed and repaired.
+But add some rain to the picture, and the crack opens up, water floods into your basement, and suddenly your expenses have multiplied—and something priceless may have been wrecked in the process.

-Think of it like your car.
-It’s less expensive to change the oil regularly than replace your engine, right?
+Think of this scenario with your car: It’s less expensive to change the oil regularly than replace your engine, right?
 The same thing goes for home maintenance.
 Unfortunately, your home doesn’t come with a check-engine light.
-But think of a sticking window, sloping floor or wall crack as a sign there is a problem.
+But think of a sticking window, sloping floor, or wall crack as a warning sign that there is a bigger problem.

-Your home won’t repair itself.
-However, we can tell you that the sooner you diagnose and repair a problem, the easier it will be on your bank account in the long run.
+It’s true that your home won’t repair itself.
+However, we can tell you that the sooner you diagnose and repair a problem, the better it will be on your bank account in the long run.

 Often, contracting businesses take a no-haggle approach with homeowners.
-But in the absence of negotiating, they do offer discounts.
+But in the absence of negotiating, they do offer discounts for home repairs.